PEMEX Logo

 In 1989, Pemex turned the oil industry upside down by launching unprecedented deepwater exploration operations.

-In 2000, the Mexican government made the momentous decision to privatize Pemex while retaining a controlling interest partially.
+In 2000, the Mexican government decided to privatize Pemex while partially retaining a controlling interest.

 In 2010, Pemex experienced a historic production decline, signaling a major change in the company’s trajectory.